The following article was the featured article on Catholic Exchange on All Saints’ Day (November 1) 2019.

-The modern world is a difficult place, and it only will get more difficult because of the crisis of faith and secularism that we are facing.
+The modern world is a difficult place, and it will only get more difficult because of the crisis of faith and secularism that we are facing.
 If we are to face that crisis, and to overcome it, we need to call upon the intercession of those who already stand and worship before the throne of God.
 We need the help of Augustines and Aquinases as well as the help of Dales and Patsies.
-Let’s begin by asking them simply, “Pray for us.”
+Let’s begin by asking the saints we know simply to “Pray for us.”

 As always, you answer my questions.
 I missed out on the saints talk in rcia because Patsy got sick and I was not going to put that on her.
 Now, I have had it.
 Thank you so much for sharing your knowledge.
 Ive already asked Patsy to pray for me too.
 She was a witness to others by being in their presence.
 I don’t think there was an impure cell in her at all.
 She is sitting at Jesus’ feet now…I only hope one day to join her there.
 I know she touched countless lives, but her spirit, love and life touched mine deeply as well.
 Rest in peace, Patsy Turner.

 Thank you so much for sharing this so beautifully.
 It give us much on which to reflect.